 Why would I use the alternative calculation?

 Electing the alternative calculation is optional, but may reduce the amount of excess APTC you must repay.
-However, not everyone qualifies to use Part V Alternative Calculation for Year of Marriage.
+This is only available in the year of marriage.

 Am I eligible for the Alternative Calculation for Year of Marriage?